FileSaveAs

 • You need to contact Customer Services to enable "International roaming".

-• Not all phones work in all parts of the world - if you're travelling to the US, they use a different frequency range than Europe, and you'll need a tri-band phone.
+• Not all phones work in all parts of the world - For example, the US uses a different frequency range to Europe, and you'll need a get a tri-band phone.

 When 'roaming' on overseas network, note that it's more expensive... also, if someone calls you while you're overseas, you'll pay for the International leg of the journey.